OSGeo/gdal/doc/source/drivers/vector/gmlas.rst

 Open options
 ------------

+-  .. oo:: XSD

--  **XSD**\ =filename(s): to specify an explicit XSD application schema to use (or a list of filenames, provided they are comma separated).
+      to specify an explicit XSD application schema to use (or a list of filenames, provided they are comma separated).
       "http://" or "https://" URLs can be used.
 This option is not required when the XML/GML document has a schemaLocation attribute with valid links in its root element.

+-  .. oo:: CONFIG_FILE
+      :choices: <filename>, <xml>

--  **CONFIG_FILE**\ =filename or inline XML definition: filename of a XML configuration file conforming to the :source_file:`data/gmlasconf.xsd` schema.
+      finition: filename of a
+      XML configuration file conforming to the
+      :source_file:`data/gmlasconf.xsd`
+      schema.
 It is also possible to provide the XML content directly inlined provided that the very first characters are <Configuration.

+-  .. oo:: EXPOSE_METADATA_LAYERS
+      :choices: YES, NO
+      :default: NO

--  **EXPOSE_METADATA_LAYERS**\ =YES/NO: whether the metadata layers
+      whether the metadata layers
       "_ogr_fields_metadata", "_ogr_layers_metadata",
       "_ogr_layer_relationships" and "ogr_other_metadata" should be
       reported by default.

-Default is NO.
+-  .. oo:: VALIDATE
+      :choices: YES, NO
+      :default: NO

--  **VALIDATE**\ =YES/NO: whether the document should be validated against the schemas.
+      whether the document should be validated
+      against the schemas.
 Validation is done at dataset opening.

-Default is NO.
+-  .. oo:: FAIL_IF_VALIDATION_ERROR
+      :choices: YES, NO
+      :default: NO

--  **FAIL_IF_VALIDATION_ERROR**\ =YES/NO: Whether a validation error
+      Whether a validation error
-   should cause dataset opening to fail. (only used if VALIDATE=YES) Default is NO.
+      should cause dataset opening to fail. (only used if :oo:`VALIDATE=YES`)

+-  .. oo:: REFRESH_CACHE
+      :choices: YES, NO
+      :default: NO

--  **REFRESH_CACHE**\ =YES/NO: Whether remote schemas and documents
+      Whether remote schemas and documents
       pointed by xlink:href links should be downloaded from the server even if already present in the local cache.
 If the cache is enabled, it will be refreshed with the newly downloaded resources.

-Default is NO.
+-  .. oo:: SWAP_COORDINATES
+      :choices: AUTO, YES, NO
+      :default: AUTO

--  **SWAP_COORDINATES**\ =AUTO/YES/NO: Whether the order of the x/y or
-   long/lat coordinates should be swapped.
+      Whether the order of the x/y or long/lat coordinates should be swapped.
 In AUTO mode, the driver will determine if swapping must be done from the srsName.
 If the srsName is urn:ogc:def:crs:EPSG::XXXX and that the order of coordinates in the EPSG database for this SRS is lat,long or northing,easting, then the driver will swap them to the GIS friendly order (long,lat or easting,northing).
 For other forms of SRS (such as EPSG:XXXX), GIS friendly order is assumed and thus no swapping is done.
 When SWAP_COORDINATES is set to YES, coordinates will be always swapped regarding the order they appear in the GML, and when it set to NO, they will be kept in the same order.

-The default is AUTO.
+-  .. oo:: REMOVE_UNUSED_LAYERS
+      :choices: YES, NO
+      :default: NO

--  **REMOVE_UNUSED_LAYERS**\ =YES/NO: Whether unused layers should be
+       Whether unused layers should be
        removed from the reported layers.

+-  .. oo:: REMOVE_UNUSED_FIELDS
+      :choices: YES, NO
-Defaults to NO
+      :default: NO

--  **REMOVE_UNUSED_FIELDS**\ =YES/NO: Whether unused fields should be
+      Whether unused fields should be
       removed from the reported layers.

+-  .. oo:: HANDLE_MULTIPLE_IMPORTS
+      :choices: YES, NO
-Defaults to NO
+      :default: NO

--  **HANDLE_MULTIPLE_IMPORTS**\ =YES/NO: Whether multiple imports with
+      Whether multiple imports with
       the same namespace but different schema are allowed.

+-  .. oo:: SCHEMA_FULL_CHECKING
+      :choices: YES, NO
-Defaults to NO
+      :default: NO

--  **SCHEMA_FULL_CHECKING**\ =YES/NO: Whether to be pedantic with XSD
+      Whether to be pedantic with XSD
       checking or to be forgiving e.g. if the invalid part of the schema is not referenced in the main document.
-Defaults to NO

 Creation support
 ----------------